GiulioRossetti/ndlib/docs/reference/models/epidemics/SIR.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of an SIR simultion on a random graph: we set the initial set of infected nodes as 5% of the overall population, a probability of infection of 1%, and a removal probability of 0.5%.
+In the code below is shown an example of instantiation and execution of an SIR simulation on a random graph: we set the initial set of infected nodes as 5% of the overall population, a probability of infection of 1%, and a removal probability of 0.5%.

 .. code-block:: python